josecastillolema/io.github.karmab.kcli/README.md

 >**NOTE:** This Flatpak includes the libvirt daemon and QEMU.
 There is no need to install other applications, extensions or anything else in the host.

+> libvirt is used from its session interface (`qemu:///session`), which runs VMs completely isolated from their host’s storage and network resources.
+Session VMs run completely rootless, by default, with user mode networking and user’s files as virtual disks.

 ## Quick start

 Instruct kcli to use `qemu:///session`: